robin-bakkenes-avanade/ModernDataEngineering/labs.md

 2. Go to your source Blob storage account.
 3. Select the streamsource Blob storage account you created earlier.
 4. Under Blob service, select Blobs.
-5. Select the learn-container container you created.
+5. Select the bootcamp-container container you created.
 It should be empty.
 6. Select Upload.
 Next to the Files input, select the folder icon, and then select the JSON file.
 7. Expand the Advanced options if they're not expanded already.
 8. In the Upload to folder field, enter input/[YYYY-MM-DD].
 Here, YYYY-MM-DD is the current date and needs to be entered using the data format you noted in the exercise "Configure the Azure Stream Analytics job input".